 You will need to define your Stage Dimension as the stage Text Set metric you configured in your dashboard settings.

-In the Metric Calculation dropdown menu, you can determine what amount of information is displayed in the labels on the colorful areas of the journey chart widget:
+When setting up your journeys widget, you will need to define a metric.
+In the Metric dropdown menu, you can determine what type of information is displayed in the labels on the colorful areas of the journey chart widget:

-- Average: Exhibit the average value for a selected field.
+- Average: The average value for a selected field.